jizhang-cmu/360_camera/src/extrinsic_latency_calib/readme.md

 ## Latency Calibration

-Start the autonomy system and the camera driver.
+Plug the camera into the computer with a USB cable, turn on the camera, and set it to live video mode (click the 'Mode' button until you see 'LIVE' under the camera icon on the screen).
+Start the camera driver and the autonomy system together.
 Then, use the command line below to launch the latency calibration node.
-Users should see an image with tracked features, as shown below.
+Users should see an image with tracked features as shown below.
 The node saves an 'imu.txt' file and an 'image.txt' file in the 'extrinsic_latency_calib/data' folder.
 The format is described in the 'readme.txt' file in the same folder.
 Now, use the joystick to rotate the vehicle back and forth 20-30 times.
 ```
   source install/setup.sh
   ros2 launch extrinsic_latency_calib latency_calib.launch